ericonyeka2/ericonyeka2/README.md

 </div>

 ## Projects
-- Conducting a security audit
+- <a href="https://github.com/ericonyeka2/Conducting-a-security-audit">Conducting a security audit</a>
 - Anlayzing network structure and security
 - Using Linux commands to manage file permissions
 - Using SQL queries and applying filters